-Through The Second Life Award (TSLA) scheme, Disability Arts Online (DAO) has extended their Associate Artist programme into Scotland for the first time, working with a disabled Scottish poet to support their practice over the period of 12–18 months.
+Through The Second Life Award (TSLA) scheme, Disability Arts Online (DAO) extended their Associate Artist programme into Scotland for the first time, working with a disabled Scottish poet to support their practice over the period of 12–18 months.

-Read our recent interview with Ellen here!
+Read our interview with Ellen here!

 More information about Disability Arts Online: